 Use Multiple Ad Copy

-It’s also useful to test different messages that could be useful to A/B split test and determine what is and is not working properly.
-This is a standard practice for marketers across many digital channels, so it is just as relevant for site retargeting.
+It’s also helpful to test different messages that could be useful to the A/B split test and determine what is and is not working properly.
+This is standard practice for marketers across many digital channels, so it is just as relevant for website retargeting.

 Measure View Through & Click Through Conversions

-Of course measuring click through conversions are important, but view through conversions tell the other half of the story.
-View through conversions distill those who have seen your ads, but instead converted via another digital channel outside of your site retargeting efforts.
+Of course, measuring click-through conversions is important, but view-through conversions tell the other half of the story.
+View-through conversions distill those who have seen your ads but instead converted via another digital channel outside of your retargeting efforts.
 By setting up conversion tracking, you’ll also be able to track just those who saw your ads and converted versus those who clicked on your ads and converted.
-This metric is important because there’s power in measuring just those who saw your ads and many times people will concert via other channels outside of your site retargeting channel.
+This metric is important because there’s power in measuring just those who saw your ads, and many times, people will convert via other channels outside of your website retargeting channel.

 Platforms You Can Leverage For Site Retargeting